In This Article

 Pros Cons

-Ledger Nano S Plus: Best Algorand Hardware Wallet
+Ledger Flex: Solid Algorand Hardware Wallet

-Unlike software crypto wallets which are always connected to the internet, hardware wallets like Ledger Nano S Plus store your cryptocurrency assets in isolation.
-The offline setup keeps your crypto assets safe by preventing any interaction with smart contracts, which hackers often exploit to steal funds.
+Ledger Flex is a physical device that stores the private keys of your cryptocurrencies locally and provides an extra layer of security by keeping your tokens offline.
 This is the reason why crypto investors choose to use hardware wallets as a “savings” account to store majority of their crypto portfolio.
-Ledger Nano S Plus supports multiple blockchain networks with the Algorand blockchain being one of them.
+Ledger Flex supports multiple blockchain networks with the Algorand blockchain being one of them.

-Ledger Nano S Plus Key Features
+Ledger Flex Plus Key Features

-- Algorand support: Ledger Nano S via the Ledger Live app natively supports several Algorand-based real world asset (RWA) tokens such as Tether USDT, Micro-Tesla, Micro-Apple, Micro-Google, Micro-Netflix, Micro-Twitter, among others.
+- Algorand support: Ledger Flex via the Ledger Live app natively supports several Algorand-based real world asset (RWA) tokens such as Tether USDT, Micro-Tesla, Micro-Apple, Micro-Google, Micro-Netflix, Micro-Twitter, among others.
 Algorand tokens that are not supported on Ledger Live can be managed by connecting the app with compatible external wallets such as Pera.

 - Algorand staking via Ledger: The Ledger Live app also allows you to stake ALGO tokens by pairing your Ledger device with a third-party app called Pera.
 To do so, you will have to connect your Ledger Algorand account to the Pera app.
-The staking interface will occur via the Pera app and transactions will only be approved when you approve them using your Ledger Nano S device.
+The staking interface will occur via the Pera app and transactions will only be approved when you approve them using your Ledger Flex device.

-Ledger Nano S Pros & Cons
+Ledger Flex Pros & Cons

 Pros Cons